-You can learn to save a life by taking a cardio pulmonary resuscitation or basic life support class.
-With the skills and knowledge that you learn upon completing a CPR class, you will be able to recognize emergencies, such as sudden cardiac arrest and know how to respond to these emergencies.
-Cardiac arrest is a leading cause of death in many parts of the world and increasingly is a health concern amongst the nation.
+You can learn to save a life by taking a cardiopulmonary resuscitation (CPR)/ Basic Life Support (BLS) class.
+With the skills and knowledge you learn upon completing a CPR/BLS class, you will learn to be able to recognize and respond to emergencies such as sudden cardiac arrest.
+Cardiac arrest is a leading cause of death in many parts of the world and is a national health concern.
 In the United States and Canada, approximately 350,000 people per year have a cardiac arrest and receive attempted resuscitation.
 This number does not include the substantial number of victims who have an arrest and do not receive attempted resuscitation.

-The information and skills that you will learn in this class are the following:
+The information and skills that you will learn in this class include the following:

 - Initiating the Chain of Survival

 - Performing prompt, high-quality chest compressions for adult, child, and infant victims

 The College of Nursing and Health Sciences offers the American Heart Association’s (AHA) Basic Life Support (BLS)/CPR for Healthcare Providers course and other AHA course to new incoming nursing students on a regular basis.

 Upcoming CPR Class Dates & Times

 |Monday, August 4, 2014||12-5pm|